stephenberry/glaze/docs/generic-json.md

 While Glaze is focused on strongly typed data, there is basic support for completely generic JSON.

-If absolutely nothing is known about the JSON structure, then [glz::json_t](https://github.com/stephenberry/glaze/blob/main/include/glaze/json/json_t.hpp) may be helpful, but it comes at a hefty performance cost due to the heavy use of dynamic memory allocations.
+If absolutely nothing is known about the JSON structure, then [glz::json_t](https://github.com/stephenberry/glaze/blob/main/include/glaze/json/json_t.hpp) may be helpful, but it comes at a performance cost due to the use of dynamic memory allocations.

 ```c++
 glz::json_t json{};